It’s a win-win situation where advertisers can target the most relevant users, and publishers can maximize the efficiency of their inventory.

 The advertisers involved in RTB use programmatic advertising to improve the efficiency of their campaigns.
 RTB is therefore programmatic by nature, as the bidding process is automated.
 The difference is that while RTB utilizes programmatic advertising, not all programmatic advertising uses RTB.
 For example, advertisers can programmatically purchase inventory directly from publishers instead of bidding on an open market with RTB.

 In short, RTB is always done through programmatic advertising, but programmatic advertising doesn’t always use RTB.

 When an ad is sold through an RTB exchange, there are three parties involved: the supply side, the demand side, and the exchange.

 These are the publishers.
 Within the app, publishers determine which ad formats and sizes to allow and then make these ad spaces available to bidders looking to have their ads placed.

 These are the advertisers, which can include agencies, demand-side platforms (DSPs), and ad networks.
 Essentially, they’re the ones who are looking to target a specific audience with advertising.
 Through programmatic advertising and an exchange, the advertisers can determine which users are the most valuable and then adjust bidding accordingly.

 An exchange, such as Smaato’s RTB Ad Exchange, makes the whole transaction possible.
-The Smaato Exchange connects more than 90,000 mobile publishers and app developers with 260 mobile demand-side platforms and 190 ad networks.
+The Smaato Exchange connects more than 90,000 mobile apps with 260 mobile demand-side platforms and 190 ad networks.

 Smaato’s RTB Ad Exchange uses big data, intelligent algorithms, and state-of-the-art technology to enable publishers to maximize their revenues and advertisers to reach the most relevant users.
 This powerful solution helps both sides increase efficiency and achieve their goals.